kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 ### 11.2 Entire Agreement

-These Terms constitute the entire agreement between you and Brio.
+These Terms constitute the entire agreement between you and BOOMO.

 ### 11.3 Assignment